susanzhang233/mollykill_2.0/README.md

 ## Abstract

 This project aims to build a model that would aid novel drug design processes.
-Somewhat related to [this](https://github.com/susanzhang233/mollykill) mollykill 1.0, this project hopes to simplify limitations of the generator and decoder by disregarding GAN's generative structure in 1.0.
+Somewhat related to [this](https://github.com/susanzhang233/mollykill) mollykill 1.0, this project hopes to simplify limitations of the generator and decoder by disregarding GAN's over-complicated generative structure.
 In this 2.0 version, we'll be more focused on employing the accuracy and efficiency of the discriminator.
 Then, instead of letting the generator to come up with new molecules starting from zero.
 We'll be applying a larger real world molecule datasets(ie. Zinc15), to mimic the traditional virtual/actual screening process to come up with potential inhibitors.

 ## Model Structure